-Current Lead time to ship is 2-3 weeks after being placed, we'll send a shipping notice at that time.
+Current Lead time to ship is under 2 weeks on average, we'll send a shipping notice at that time

 The Ridgerunner (RR) is our full-featured Bridge-style hammock.
 It fits a user up to 6'6" and is made from breathable water-resistent fabric.
 Just like the Blackbird it can be used on the ground as a bug bivy, just make sure to use a groundcloth to protect the fabric.
 The netting unzips on 3 sides and stuffs into a storage pocket at the foot-end of the hammock.
 The RR has general purpose storage pockets on each side of the hammock which we call "saddlebags" , they hang on the outside of the hammock but are accessible from the inside without having to unzip the netting, they also remain fully functional when the netting is packed away.
 The RR is available in a single or double layer body just like the Blackbird to facilitate pad use or heavier individuals.

-The Ridgerunner comes with your choice of suspension "Webbing/Buckles...A.K.A Adjustable webbing suspension, or "Whoopies" Check out our video section and look for the video titled "Hammock Suspension Differences" to see both suspensions in action.
+The Ridgerunner comes with your choice of suspension "Webbing/Buckles...A.K.A Adjustable webbing suspension, or "Whoopies with tree straps" Check out our video section and look for the video titled "Hammock Suspension Differences" to see both suspensions in action.
 Also, check out the "Ridge Runner setup" video in our video section.